Have you ever wondered the meaning of the colors that many gays wear in cruising bars? In this article you will find all the answers!

-The Hanky code (also known as handkerchief code or bandana code) is a color-coded system employed in the gay leather ad fetish cmmunity to indicate preferred sexual fetishes and roles.
+The Hanky code (also known as handkerchief code or bandana code) is a color-coded system employed in the gay leather ad fetish community to indicate preferred sexual fetishes and roles.

-Originally to indicate the color, gay men used a bandanna (handkerchief) put in the back pocket, but today are widespread wrist bands, armbands, bootlaces and stripes on clothing (leather trousers, shirts, ecc..)
+Originally to indicate the color, gay men used a bandana (handkerchief) put in the back pocket, but today are widespread wrist bands, armbands, bootlaces and stripes on clothing (leather trousers, shirts, ecc..)

 History of the Hanky Code

 The wearing of various colored bandanas around the neck was common in the mid- and late-nineteenth century among cowboys, steam railroad engineers, and miners in the Western United States.